Fee Units

 The calculation also allows for an adjustment factor, which caters for cases where the CPI growth is considered greater than the actual increase in costs to the Government of providing services for which fees are charged.
 An example was the introduction of the Commonwealth Government's Goods and Services Tax (GST) in July 2000, which increased CPI by around 2.75 per cent more than the increase in the cost to the Government of providing services.

-The Treasurer therefore set the fee unit adjustment factor at 2.75 per cent for the calculation of the value of a fee unit for 2001-02.
+The Minister therefore set the fee unit adjustment factor at 2.75 per cent for the calculation of the value of a fee unit for 2001-02.

 The calculation formula for the value of a fee unit is as follows: